 Providing the fastest VPN server speeds available and helpful 24/7 live chat support, Surfshark VPN has easy to use apps, including a Fire TV Stick native app.
 We've also arranged a special discount exclusively for My True Media readers.

 A majority of developers using GitHub only have free accounts.
 So many people taking advantage of this privilege has likely become a serious financial burden on GitHub’s ability to continue as it has been.
 GitHub places very minimal ads and relies on paid accounts for a majority of their funding.
 Continuing in this fashion may have become a struggle very soon.
 Their overhead must be outrageous with the resources being used by so many free account holders.

 It may be early to tell whether Microsoft buying GitHub will affect Kodi addon development for the worse, but this is an issue we will be keeping an eye or three on for the coming year.
 Microsoft will likely keep the status quo for the foreseeable future.
 Radical changes would spur a mass exodus, and Microsoft won’t want to tarnish the “open source friendly” face they’ve cultivated these past few years.
 But who knows what their hand will move once they see profits to be made in the future?

 What this purchase will do to Kodi third-party addon development is anybody’s guess.
 We can only hope freedom reigns in the new era of corporate controlled development environments.
 Why does that sound like a bad joke, though?
 I do understand Benjamin Disraeli’s meaning when he said “despair is the conclusion of fools,” but where does this need for corporate growth end?
 Sad fact: corporate entities must grow or die.
 Corporate greed is non-optional.

-Keep your identity, location, and activities protected within a securely encrypted VPN such as IPVanish VPN and…
+Keep your identity, location, and activities protected within a securely encrypted VPN such as Surfshark VPN and…